ashouc/contacts-react/readme.md

 ##Features
 Several features are found in this application.

+1. **Sort by first name or last name**

+This allows the user to view contacts alphabetically according to the first name or last name.
+By clicking on the bold text, it will execute the sort function.

+2. **Search for contact**

+You can search for a specific person.
+By typing the first letters in the input field, the search will match according to the selected sorting preference.

+3. **Add new contact**

+The first step to add a contact is to click on the plus sign.
+A form will open and you can enter different informations:
+- First name;
+- Las Name;
+- Job title;
+- Address (civic number, street, city, state, zip code);
+- Phone numbers (mobile, home, work);
+- Email;
+- Profile photo.

+A default profile picture will be added to a contact if no picture is submitted.
+Finally, by clicking the button "Create contact", the contact will be added to the list of contacts.
+The user can also cancel and return to the original UI with all contacts by clicking on "X" to cancel.

+4. **Edit contact**

+The user can edit a contact by clicking on the pencil icon, on the right hand side of the UI.
+A form will open and the user can update the information of a contact.
+The user can also cancel and return to the UI with all contacts by clicking on "X" to cancel.

+5. **Send email**

+The user can send an email to a contact by clicking on the envelop icon associated to each contact.

+6. **Delete contact**

+The user can delete a contact by clicking on the trash icon associated to each contact found on the right hand side on the UI.

+7. **Expand profile**

+To see the full profile of each contact, the user can click on the chevron icon (pointing down) found next to the full name.

+8. **Collapse profile**

+To collapse to full profile and see partial profiles, the user can click on the chevron icon (pointing up) found next to the name.

 ## API Contracts
 It is assumed that the contact data is retrieved using the following urls: